Software-Based Dialogue Systems: Survey, Taxonomy and Challenges: Published research (SQ1)

 \item \textbf{User training.} A wide community of chatbot research focuses on evaluating, training and improving user skills in a domain-specific area.
 This goal is especially prominent in the education field \cite{Perez2020-xt}, where learning is identified as a primary goal.
 But user training is not restricted to education: healthcare and medical research focus on training in the means of social skills training for mental spectrum disorders \cite{Tanaka2017-ay}, training of psychotherapies like mindfulness \cite{Hudlicka2013} and even using virtual patients as a learning tool \cite{Isaza-Restrepo2018-fl}.

-\item \textbf{Information collection.} Finally, and primarily devoted to the healthcare domain, collecting and processing information from users (either through the natural language interaction or, in some cases, through contextual data) is also the main objective in some research scenarios.
+\item \textbf{Information collection.} Collecting and processing information from users (either through the natural language interaction or, in some cases, through contextual data) is also the main objective in some research scenarios.
 This goal is mainly observed in healthcare-related activities like symptom monitoring \cite{Rhee2014-am}, diagnosis \cite{Havik2019-wf} and even advanced clinical decision or triage support \cite{Spanig2019-es}.
 Implicit and explicit data are combined to build and explore complex knowledge about user profiling to enhance and support other processes. \end{itemize}